 The sale and donation of the Collection was supported by the National Heritage Memorial Fund, The Art Fund and other funders.

-Partner Chris Rowse, assisted by associate Gareth Roy, advised on the terms of agreements for the sale and donation of the Collection to Lancaster University and the loan of part of the Collection from the University to Brantwood, Ruskin's home at Coniston in the Lake District.
+Partner Chris Rowse, assisted by senior associate Gareth Roy, advised on the terms of agreements for the sale and donation of the Collection to Lancaster University and the loan of part of the Collection from the University to Brantwood, Ruskin's home at Coniston in the Lake District.

 Charlotte Robins, Chair of The Education Trust Limited, said: "On behalf of The Education Trust and The Whitehouse Trust, we are pleased and proud that it has been possible for the stewardship of this comprehensive Ruskin collection to transfer into the care and ownership of Lancaster University, after decades of association with my family.
 In this way we believe the University will be able to develop and enhance public access to, and engagement with, Ruskin's legacy.
 The transaction will allow The Education Trust to continue to focus on Brantwood, Coniston (John Ruskin's home from 1872 until his death in 1900).
 We are especially grateful to all who have made this possible, including the National Heritage Memorial Fund and other donors, and for the vision and support of a very important and valuable heritage collection."